 In 1986, the Australian Gold Kangaroos were first coined as the Australian Gold Nugget.

-In 1989, the Australian Gold Kangaroos changed the reverse design.
+In 1989, the Australian Gold Kangaroos coin series changed its reverse design.

 As of 1990, gold artifacts found at the Wadi Qana cave cemetery of the 4th millennium BC in West Bank were the earliest from the Levant.

 In 1997, recycled gold accounted for approximately 20% of the 2700 tons of gold supplied to the market.
-Jewelry companies such as Generation Collection and computer companies including Dell conduct recycling.
+Companies like Generation Collection and Dell participate in recycling.

-Switzerland was the last country to tie its currency to gold; this was ended by a referendum in 1999.
+In 1999, Switzerland became the last country to tie its currency to gold; this was ended by a referendum.

 In 2001, gold metal was voted Allergen of the Year by the American Contact Dermatitis Society, with gold contact allergies primarily affecting women.